etymorf/supabase-query-ts/README.md

 Now, go back to your config file.
 Replace the type import to get auto-completion and type safety.

 ```
+// import type { ConfigCommons as Config } from 'supabase-query-ts'
 import type { Config } from './supaq.ts'

 const config: Config = {